wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 In the second case, B starts invalidation on a node Y outside of the subtree.
 We similarly assume that their working sets overlap.
 The proof is identical to the previous one, except that we switch A, B and X, Y.

+Combining the two cases, we conclude that no matter how invalidations are interleaved, we can always establish a partial ordering between any pair of them.
+Furthermore, the partial ordering only exists when two invalidation threads A and B share at least one cache object in their working sets.
+This suggests that w.l.o.g. one of A, B must start invalidation in the subtree of another.
+Recall from the 2PL proof that we still need to prove the "no cycle" property for arbitrary number of threads.